Platymantis paengi

 Platymantis paengi, the Panay limestone frog, is a species of frog in the family Ceratobatrachidae.
 It is endemic to the Philippines.
 It is only known from Mount Lihidan, a limestone karst mountain of Pandan, Antique Province, Panay Island.
+This frog has been observed between 180 and 300 meters above sea level.

+The adult male frog measures about 27.7–34.3 mm in snout-vent length.